pblack/docs/content/developing-with-jekyll/environments.md

 This allows you to set up conditional code in your layouts in order to handle paths, content, or functionality dependant on a specific environment.

-This variable is accessible in your templates as `{{ jekyll.environment }}`.
+This variable is accessible in your templates as `{{ Site.Env }}`.

 The values are:

 ```
 Local environment: "development"
-Staging environment: "preview"
+Staging environment: "development"
 Production environment: "production"
 ```

-[1]:	%20/docs/developing-with-jekyll/local-development
+[1]:	/docs/developing-with-jekyll/local-development
-[2]:	%20/docs/deployment-and-management/previewing
+[2]:	/docs/deployment-and-management/previewing
-[3]:	%20/docs/deployment-and-management/setting-up-deployment
+[3]:	/docs/deployment-and-management/setting-up-deployment